 Pirates hoping to put offseason drama behind them in 2017

 Pittsburgh Pirates right fielder Andrew McCutchen makes a catch on a fly ball by Detroit Tigers' JaCoby Jones during the fourth inning of a spring training baseball game Saturday, March 25, 2017, in Bradenton, Fla.
-You could be the winner of a years worth of oil changes or a yearly unlimited car wash pass!
-Click here to enter now!
-Welcome To The $1,000,000 March Fever 2017 Challenge Just make your picks for each game before the tournament starts.
+Pittsburgh Pirates right fielder Andrew McCutchen makes a catch on a fly ball by Detroit Tigers' JaCoby Jones during the fourth inning of a spring training baseball game Saturday, March 25, 2017, in Bradenton, Fla.

 Add your comments below